Note: Exercise files are found here

 In the full expansion there are 6 T and 6 L and 8 S terms.
-It is unlikely that all of these terms can ever be used with a powder dataset.
+It is unlikely that all of these terms can ever be used with powder data.

 The simplest description that can be made with a rigid body is to assume that all motion is translational and isotropic.
-This is what we have done previously and is equivalent to refining Uiso for each atom in the rigid body, but applying a constraint so that all atoms in the rigid body share that Uiso value.
+This is what we have done and would be equivalent to refining Uiso for each atom in the rigid body, but applying a constraint so that all atoms in the rigid body share that Uiso value.
 It makes sense to see if further expansion of the rigid body motion/disorder description will produce an even better fit, although it is clear that the crystallographic fit is already quite good considering the limited resolution and high background levels.
 Refining 24 more parameters (6 T + 6 L, for each of the 2 bodies) is clearly impractical.
 One possible simplification would be to refine only the diagonal T & L elements (which constraints translation and libration directions to crystal axes).
 That might be appropriate with data more sensitive to group motion, but is still impractical here.
 One still simpler model is to include translation and libration, but require equal amplitudes in all directions.
 This can be done by refining only the diagonal T and L terms, but to constrain them to be equal.
-If the T & L values are constrained to be the same for the two rigid body insertions, this means replacing the 2 grouped Uiso values with 2 terms (a single Tjj and a Ljj term applied to all rigid body atoms).
+If the T & L values are constrained to be the same for the two groups, this means replacing the 2 group Uiso values with 2 terms (a single grouped Tjj and a Ljj term).
 This is easily done as shown below.

 7A) Switch to refine the T & L terms by selecting each body, in the RB Models phase tab, set the thermal motion model to TL for both rigid bodies and then turn on the refine checkbox for the T11, T22, T33, L11, L22 & L33 terms.

 7B) Delete the two existing constraints on Uiso values: Use the Constraints tree item and the Phase tab and delete the two entries.
-These constraints are actually ignored when rigid body group motion is refined, so the presence of these constraints does not actually have any effect, but it is better to remove any unused constraints.
+These constraints are actually ignored with rigid body group motion, so this does not actually have any effect, but they could lead to confusion.

 7C) Create constraints on the Tjj and Ljj terms through use of the Constraints tree item.
 To constrain the Tjj terms, one needs to know their variable names are RBRTjj:b:0 for body #b of type 0 where j = 1, 2 or 3.